 YPRES – The heart of the World War I battlefields

-OSTEND – For rolling sand dunes and the chance to dip your toe into the chilly waters of the North Sea.
+OSTEND – For rolling dunes and the chance to dip your toe into the chilly waters of the North Sea.

 TOURNAI – Home to a magnificent UNESCO-listed cathedral (undergoing restoration in 2022)

 LIÈGE – For some of the best waffles and beer in the world.

 But how should you adapt this itinerary if you have only five days in Belgium?

 To maximise your time, I recommend sticking with one base.
 Faced with a tough choice, I would plump for Ghent and visit Brussels, Bruges, Leuven and Antwerp as day trips.

 The downside of using Ghent as a base for day trips is that its train station is not as conveniently located as those in Brussels.
 However, if you want to stay in Ghent’s historic centre and don’t fancy walking to the train station you can hop on the frequent tram service.

 What is the Best Time to Visit Belgium?

 For mild weather, fewer crowds and cheaper accommodation, visit Belgium between March and May, and in September and October.

 During the summer months (June – August), you can look forward to warmer days and nights and more festivals.
 The flip side is that there are a lot more visitors.